-FundRock advises caution when considering Scope 3 emissions data.
-While all data on GHG Emissions relies on some degree of estimation, this is significantly more pronounced with Scope 3 emissions, to the point that their reliability becomes fraught.
-These estimations are reflected in Partnership for Carbon Accounting Financials' (PCAF) scores, which summarise data quality.
+FundRock and Bentham advise caution when considering the emission statistics below.
+The statistics should not be used for making investment decisions.
+While all data on GHG Emissions relies on some degree of estimation, this is significantly more pronounced for credit issuers and structured securities, to the point that their reliability becomes fraught.
+These estimations are reflected in Partnership for Carbon Accounting Financials' ("PCAF") scores, which summarise data quality.
 These can be observed in Section 5.1.2.5 below.
+Additional caution should be applied to Scope 3 emissions.
+The statistics below rely on simplifying, industry-based assumptions and/or assumptions based on fund averages.
+Given these assumptions may change over time, these statistics may not be useful for a year-to-year comparison.

 For a diversified fund, they may also contain some degree of duplication: if a fund is invested in Companies ABC and XYZ, and ABC is a supplier of XYZ, ABC's emissions would be included in the fund's Scope 1 and Scope 3 emissions.
 Given how supply chains are intertwined, this situation is not unlikely to be present.